Candy Apples

 Plate of fresh apples with candy sticks pushed in the middle.

-Candy apples have a delicious, crunchy candy coating.
-Every bite is like a little party in your mouth.
 For the best candy apples, use a crisp, sweet apple.
-I’ve used Jonagold apples and recently tried the new SweeTango apples with this recipe.
-Both have the perfect texture and sweetness for Candy Apples.
+I’ve used Jonagold apples and recently tried the new SweeTango apples and Cosmic Crisp apples.
+Both have the firm, crisp texture and sweet taste that are perfect for candy apples.
 However, a fresh, crisp Gala, Fuji, or Honey Crisp apple will also work great.
-If you are a fan of tart apples, a Granny Smith can be used.
+If you are a fan of tart apples, Granny Smith apples can also be used.
 The tartness of the apple is a nice contrast to the sweet candy coating.

 How to Store Candy Apples